-This time we were staying in a lodge overlooking the Amazon.
+Sometimes we are invited to Peru where Ryusho Sensei and his family live.
+It’s also the home of Zen River Lima who organise an annual event for Tenkei Roshi.
+They often invite us to do some sightseeing before flying home so this time we found ourselves staying in a lodge overlooking the Amazon!
 Over breakfast I asked our tour guide what do you usually eat in the morning?
-He said “rice and fish soup”.
-I began to wonder why were we eating boxed cereal, strawberry flavoured yogurt, and toast and scrambled eggs in the middle of the jungle?
-I wanted to know what this breakfast tasted like!
+“Rice and fish soup” he replied.
+I began to wonder: why were we eating boxed cereal, strawberry-flavoured yogurt, and toast and scrambled eggs in the middle of the jungle?

-Lucky for us we got a chance at the airport in Lima after our connecting flight from Iquitos was cancelled and left no time for us to pick up the rest of our luggage before catching our flight back to Amsterdam.
-(Our luggage was reunited with us just in time, but only thanks to Marisa who drove it over to the airport.)
-While waiting for our bags, and for Ryusho, Cesar and Ramiro who were coming in on the next flight from Iquitos, we installed ourselves in a restaurant and pondered the menu.
+The next day, our connecting flight from Iquitos to Lima was cancelled and left us no time to pick up our luggage from the house before catching our flight back to Amsterdam (it came just in time, thanks to Marisa who brought it to the airport!).
+While waiting for her in an airport restaurant we pondered the menu.
 Lo and behold!
 I spotted a soup with rice and potatoes seasoned with lime and coriander.
-Maybe it was similar to what the tour guide was telling us?
+It must be similar to what the tour guide had mentioned?
 I hoped so.
 When the waiter complimented us on our choice I was sure it had to be.
-Even if it wasn’t, it was delicious.
+And even if it wasn’t, it was simply delicious.

 When we returned I thought it would be lovely to make a vegetarian version.
 So here is my rendition and I hope you will enjoy.